mondaycom/welcome-apps/apps/github-node/README.md

 - query monday API using short lived token (seamless authentication)
 - remote options for custom fields
 - item mapping
-- OAuth proccess to 3rd party
+- OAuth process to 3rd party

 ### Extending the sample code

 The code is designed to be easy to understand and extend to any other API.
 We use JSDoc to document the main functions.
 There are `@todo` tags to explain some of the parts you need to adapt to your own API.

 Learn more in this video: [Exploring the Github sample app](https://www.youtube.com/watch?v=oxG6HVSQh5M)